fastify/fastify-static/README.md

 It receives a single argument: the path of the missing root directory.
 The function should return a string describing the missing path.

+#### `suppressPathNotFoundWarning`

+If set to `true`, this option disables the warning message when a specified root directory is not found.

 #### `prefix`

 Default: `'/'`